celoyd/potato/docs/concepts.md

 ![Diagram of the above](images/diagrams/mul_to_xyz.png)

 This approach is, I believe, a strength of Potato’s _design_ compared to its peers, but also one of its weaker areas in actual _implementation_.
 We use synthetic, randomly generated reflectance distributions, but it would be better to include mixtures from a spectral library to ensure that the conversion is optimized for realistic SPDs, for example.
+(There’s overlap here with the synthetic chips approach.)
 It’s also inefficiently coded; there are more analytic and faster ways to do it.
 Even with its flaws, the method appears to improve on the state of the art.

 The most important point in all this is that Potato is using _all visible bands_ to generate a color.
 This is an improvement on systems that map RGB bands directly to RGB channels because the colors are more accurate (for example, it gives us a virtual red primary that should closely match the red primary of your monitor) and because the colors are more complete (for example, the standard 3-band method applied to the WV-2/3 sensor is not able to record yellow light).
 In other words, the gamut of this method is more correctly aligned with output gamuts, and is larger.